 Here are some of our most frequently asked questions about landfill odors

 What's That Smell?

 Landfill gas is formed when buried solid waste decomposes.
 This process creates gases, the most common of which are methane (CH4) and carbon dioxide (CO2), which typically combine to make up more than 95% of the landfill gas.
 While these two gases are odorless, the unpleasant aromas are caused by the small percentage of other gases.
 The most common odors from the landfill are caused by hydrogen sulfide (H2S) and volatile organic compounds (VOCs).
 Hydrogen sulfide is most commonly recognized as a strong “rotten egg” smell.
 The smell of volatile organics can vary, but typically have a somewhat sweetly pungent smell.

 What Does the Landfill do to Help Control Odor?

 Certain moon phases also contribute to gas migration, similar to the influence the lunar pull has on tides.
 The pull of a New Moon or Full Moon can make it easier for landfill gas to migrate from the landfill.
-On a cold, cloudy, windless day with low barometric pressure, the landfill gas and their associated odors will be hardest to control.
+On a cold, damp, cloudy, windless day with low barometric pressure, the landfill gas and their associated odors will be hardest to control.

 Does the Smell Pose Any Health Risks?